ZahraRahimiNasab/zahrarahiminasab.github.io/README.md

 # Biography

-Currently I am postdoctral researcher at Aalto university in Finland under supervision of professors Samuel Kaski and Arto Klami.
-My postdoctral research focuses on intersection of distribution shift and human-in-the-loop machine learning.
+Currently I am postdoctral researcher at Aalto university in Finland under supervision of professor Harri Lähdesmäki.
+My postdoctral research focuses on intersection of distribution shift and causal inference and health data.
+Previously I was postdoctral researcher at Aalto university in Finland under supervision of professors
+ Samuel Kaski and Arto Klami.
+During this time my research focused on intersection of distribution shift and human-in-the-loop machine learning.
 Previously I got my Ph.D.  from Department of Computer Science and Engineering at Nanyang Technological University in Singapore.
 My PHD research focus was on out-of-distribution detection and reasoning with the application of autonomous vehicles.
 Before that, I got my Master of Software Engineering and Bachelor of Computer Science from Shahid Beheshti University in Iran.

+### News
+- I  joined Computational Systems Biology research group (CSB) as postdoctral researcher at Aalto University
+- Our paper "Point-Identification of a Robust Predictor Under Latent Shift with Imperfect Proxies" is accepted in TMLR

 ### Education